facebook/zstd/doc/zstd_compression_format.md

 - if `headerByte` >= 128 : this is a direct representation,
   where each `Weight` is written directly as a 4 bits field (0-15).
-  They are encoded forward, 2 weights to a byte with the first weight taking the top 4 bits and the second taking the bottom two (e.g.
+  They are encoded forward, 2 weights to a byte with the first weight taking the top four bits and the second taking the bottom four (e.g.
   `Weight[0] = (Byte[0] >> 4), Weight[1] = (Byte[0] & 0xf)`, etc.).
   The full representation occupies `((Number_of_Symbols+1)/2)` bytes, meaning it uses a last full byte even if `Number_of_Symbols` is odd.